 - Locations – Add a new physical location for your business if you operate multiple storefronts

-- Pricing & Subscriptions – See how much Square charges you for different types of transactions.
-For an extra cost, you can sign up for subscription services like Square Appointments and Square Loyalty.
-These can be very helpful for gyms, salons, and other service businesses.
+- Pricing & Subscriptions – See how much Square charges you for different types of transactions and services, such as Square Appointments (Free for one user) and Square Loyalty ($25/month per location), both ideal tools for gyms, salons, and other service businesses.

 - Deposits – See how quickly your money gets deposited.
 For an additional 1% of the balance, you can set up Instant deposits.